psycopg/psycopg/docs/advanced/pool.rst

-is temporarily lost, we cannot do anything for the thread which had taken already a connection from the pool, but no other thread should be served a broken connection, because `!check()` would empty the pool and refill it with working connection, as soon as they are available.
+is temporarily lost, we cannot do anything for the thread which had taken already a connection from the pool, but no other thread should be served a broken connection, because `!check()` would empty the pool and refill it with working connections, as soon as they are available.

 Faster than you can say poll.
 Or pool.